jjdblast/bigdata-pipeline_wiki/Setup-Docker-Environment.md

 **At this point, you should be in your Docker Container**

 * Run the following commands **inside the Docker Container**
+* Note:  You will see many WARNINGs and ERRORs
+* Please ignore these
 ```
 cd $PIPELINE_HOME && git pull && source $CONFIG_HOME/bash/pipeline.bashrc && $SCRIPTS_HOME/setup/RUNME_ONCE_LARGE.sh
 ```